alikaragoz/trmnl-home-assistant/README.md

 - **Never expose port 10000** directly to the internet
 - Access tokens are stored securely in Home Assistant's add-on configuration

-The add-on includes an AppArmor security profile that restricts file and network access to only what's required for operation.

 ## Documentation

 | Topic | Description |